Ford, GM among Michigan companies opposing Republican-backed voting limits

 The state Republican chairman, however, has previously suggested the party could attempt to circumvent Whitmer via a petition drive.
 The state constitution allows the legislature to pass a law that is not subject to veto if the proposal gathers enough voter signatures.

-In addition to GM Chief Executive Mary Barra and Ford CEO Jim Farley, the statement’s signatories included Swamy Kotagiri, CEO of Magna International; Jay Farmer, CEO of Rocket Companies Inc’s Quicken Loans and Rocket Mortgage; and Jerry Norcia, CEO of DTE Energy.
+In addition to GM Chief Executive Mary Barra and Ford CEO Jim Farley, the statement's signatories included Swamy Kotagiri, CEO of Magna International (MG.TO); Jay Farmer, CEO of Rocket Companies Inc's Quicken Loans and Rocket Mortgage (RKT.N); and Jerry Norcia, CEO of DTE Energy (DTE.N).

 The city's major sports franchises are also represented: Christopher Ilitch, CEO of the company that owns Major League Baseball's Detroit Tigers and the National Hockey League's Detroit Red Wings; Rod Wood, CEO of the National Football League's Detroit Lions; and Arn Tellem, vice chairman of the National Basketball Association's Detroit Pistons, all signed the statement.